Derrick Rose Agrees To Sign One-Year Deal With The Cavs

 Future Hall of Fame point guard Chauncey Billups turned down the position after being considered a strong candidate to replace Griffin.

-Now, the team’s all-star point guard who has been a huge part of their three-peat as conference champs reportedly wants to leave to be the leader of his own team.
+Now, the team’s all-star point guard, who has been a huge part of their three-peat as conference champs, reportedly wants to leave to be the leader of his own team.

 Kyrie Irving requests a trade from Cavs, sources told ESPN.
 LeBron James was blindsided and is disappointed: https://t.co/54afvYge9V